educational-technology-collective/morf/docs/documentation/README.md

 $ docker load -i my-docker-image.tar
 ```

 This will produce a SHA256 code for the image.
-Use that SHA256 code, and you can open your .tar file using the following command:
+Use that SHA256 code, and you can open your .tar file using the following command (replace `SHA256CODEHERE` with your code):

 ```
 $ docker run -it --entrypoint=/bin/bash SHA256CODEHERE